Order the Contraceptive Pill online

 Frequently asked questions

-As long as a doctor, nurse, or pharmacist has approved your pill then it will be safe for you.
+As long as a doctor, nurse, or pharmacist has approved your pill, it should be safe for you.
 You can get the pill safely from your GP surgery, sexual health clinics, UK pharmacies or online doctor services like ZAVA.

 Does the contraceptive pill cause weight gain?